TeamRKA/Diario/README.md

 - [ ] Support Facebook Events
 - [ ] Allow user to write notes
 - [X] Personal user accounts
+- [X] Use Foursquare API to search for locations
+- [X] Add MapView for location of the events
 - [ ] Add MapView for events nearby

 <!--## Wireframe